Date of Degree

 Three exams within the Iowa Test of Educational Development (ITED) Form A and Form B batteries were used to conduct UIRT observed score and true score equating, MIRT observed score and true score equating, and equipercentile equating.
 The equipercentile equating procedure was conducted for the purpose of comparison since this procedure does not explicitly violate the IRT assumption of unidimensionality.

 Results indicated that the MIRT equating procedures performed more similarly to the equipercentile equating procedure than the UIRT equating procedures, presumably due to the violation of the unidimensionality assumption under the UIRT equating procedures.
 Future studies are expected to address how the MIRT procedures perform under varying levels of multidimensionality (weak, moderate, strong), varying frameworks of dimensionality (simple structure vs. complex structure), and number of dimensions, among other conditions.

 Equating, Item Response Theory, Linking, Multidimensional Item Response Theory

 Copyright 2010 Bradley Grant Brossman

 Brossman, Bradley Grant.
-"Observed score and true score equating procedures for multidimensional item response theory." dissertation, University of Iowa, 2010.
+"Observed score and true score equating procedures for multidimensional item response theory."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.